ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

-**Good luck with your assignment!** If you have any questions, please feel free to reach out for clarification.
+**Good luck with your assignment!** If you have any questions, do not hesitate to contact me during the lecture hours.